Z4ee/StarRail-S-GC/README.md

 ![image](https://user-images.githubusercontent.com/113752393/236632880-84855a81-098e-4843-a4e5-877b78b8b110.png)

+## Hotkeys

 Open/Close menu on F1

+World Speed on F2

+Battle Speed on F3

-Auto-Dialogue on CAPSLOCK (if not automatically detected)
+Auto-Dialogue on F4 (CAPSLOCK if not automatically detected)

+Invisibility on F5

+Force Auto-Battle on F6

+Peeking on F7